Secure Your Business. Try Electric For Free.

 The Evolution of Cybersecurity Breaches

-Marcin traces the mission behind Malwarebytes back to his own early experiences on the internet, and says the level of risk faced by small businesses has evolved significantly in this relatively short time frame.
+Marcin traces the mission behind ThreatDown back to his own early experiences on the internet, and says the level of risk faced by small businesses has evolved significantly in this relatively short time frame.

 “Let’s go back to 2003.
 I’m a pretty young guy at the time, we have a shared family computer, and all of a sudden I get it infected.
 This was back when threats were primitive, we’re not talking about ransomware taking down hospitals, we’re talking about a purple gorilla jumping around my screen trying to sell me advertising”